Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Numerical simulations

-where the acceleration differences, $\Delta\vec a_{ijk}(t)$, can be found from Eq. \eqref{eq:accelcons} using the Lagrange multipliers calculated with Eq. \eqref{eq:lambex}.
+where the acceleration differences $\Delta\vec a_{ijk}(t)$ can be found from Eq. \eqref{eq:accelcons} using the Lagrange multipliers calculated with Eq. \eqref{eq:lambex}.
 Since the vectors, $\Delta\underline{\vec{r}}_{ijk}$, in Eq. \eqref{eq:ansatz} already fulfill the coordinate constraints in Eq. \eqref{eq:qconstr}, the latter can be replaced by

 where $\vec{\chi}_{ijk}$ is a vector of Lagrange multipliers.
-By considering such constraints as the source of acceleration in the integration step of Eq. \eqref{eq:verletq}, the Lagrange multipliers and the updated coordinates can be found by solving the linear system of equations:
+By considering such constraints as the source of acceleration in the integration step of Eq. \eqref{eq:verletq}, the Lagrange multipliers can be found by solving the following system of linear equations: